reconhub/learn/content/post/practical-stegen.md

 We can use these approaches to test if the disease is linked to any of the other recorded variables.
-As illness itself is a categorical variable, only approaches of type 2 and 3 are illustrated in this case study.
+As illness itself is a categorical variable, only approaches of type 1 and 2 are illustrated in this case study.

 ### Is illness linked to age?